 Guardianship – Minor

 This information explains the procedure to obtain guardianship of a minor.
 The proper forms for obtaining guardianship must be filled out and the filing fee paid before you go to court.
-For more information regarding guardianship of minors, see the booklet provided by the Judiciary of the Nineteenth Judicial Circuit Probate Information.
 If you need legal advice regarding a guardianship, you should consult an attorney.

 When does the minor need a guardian?